-Ben Manalowitz is a reputed writer and a contributor to New York Magazine, which makes his profile so clean-cut that he looks like an accomplished man, which he is not.
+Ben Manalowitz is a reputed writer and a contributor to New Yorker Magazine, which makes his profile so clean-cut that he looks like an accomplished man, which he is not.
 As an artist or a writer, his hunger is constant.
 The hunger to find a story with the relentless theories roaming inside his head.
 His wildness is about writing a piece of the story to represent America, his native place, but all he wants this time is to make it out in a podcast live that a thousand people will pay attention to.
 But what might be his story?
 We see him approach Eloise (Issa Rae), a famous podcast producer of a New York Radio channel, who just happens to be his friend.
 Ben sketches a riveting conspiracy theory of how America is divided by time instead of cities or names, which is pretty eye-opening, but because of its being a broken piece instead of a full-fledged story, Eloise doesn’t consider it to be pushed forward.
 But the story itself appears through a surprise call from faraway Texas.

 Ben receives a sleep-breaking call from Ty (Boyd Halbrook), a starkly unknown person from Texas.
 While asked about his identity, he reveals that he is the brother of Ben’s former casual date, ‘Abilene.’
 As Ben frowns, unable to even recognize Abilene, his brother calls him in the middle of the night with the bad news that Abilene has died.
 All Ben could do was console, but Ty was demanding more.
-Now, Ben has to reach Abilene’s place, which is almost five hours away from his city.
+Now, Ben has to reach Abilene’s place, which is almost five hours away from the nearest airport.
 But being sympathetic and kind, he cannot even refuse Ty for the sake of his acquaintance with Abilene.
 Without a second thought, Ben is forced to arrive in Texas, but apparently, there’s a bigger surprise waiting for him.
 Finally, when it comes to Abilene’s funeral, her family seems to be an unusual kind.
 While at one point, Ben was struggling to recognize the dead Abilene, her family now treats him as their kin, a son-in-law.
 Ben realizes that maybe Abilene didn’t date casually like him; maybe she was somehow emotionally involved, which gave the wrong impression to her family.
 But things don’t stop there.
 Instead, on the way back, Ben gets an electrifying trick, while Abilene’s brother Ty creates a distraction on his way back.
 Ty determines that his sister didn’t die of a normal overdose from taking some Advil, but rather that she was murdered.
 In this regard, Ty clarifies that his sister had never consumed so many pills.
 Ben wants to know why they didn’t get legal help when the suspicions were creeping in, to which Ty’s ridiculous logic is that in Texas, they don’t call 911.

 According to Ty, the strange mythical culture of Texas seems both funny and charming to Ben.
 It clicks in his head, the idea of his potential story.
 So, without wasting a second, an opportunist Ben calls Eloise, who is equally impressed with his plan.
 Ben wishes to air a podcast centered around the mystery or ‘fictional’ mystery surrounding Abilene’s death, for which he consensually undertakes to record the conversations of Abilene Shaw’s family.
 Further information, which talks about the culture, restaurants, music, and history of Texas, is recorded by Ben on his phone.
 In the process of gathering information, he meets Ty’s friend, Abilene’s two wannabe famous sisters, and a cute brother nicknamed “El-stupido.”
 In a troublesome meeting with Ty’s flaky friend, Ben realizes how crazy they are, and their closed minds convince Ben that a Mexican drug dealer, Sancholo (Jach Villa), killed Abilene, which is entirely up to Ben to believe.
 But Ben is willing to learn who Sancholo is.